Texas AG Ken Paxton reaches deal to end securities fraud charges after 9 years

 The announcement by special prosecutors in a Houston courtroom came less than three weeks before Paxton was set to stand trial on felony charges that could have led to a prison sentence.
 It was the closest Paxton — who was indicted in 2015 — has ever come to trial over accusations that he duped investors in a tech startup near Dallas.

-Under the 18-month pre-trial agreement, the special prosecutors would drop three felony counts against Paxton, while he must pay full restitution to victims, and complete 100 hours of community service and 15 hours of legal ethics education.
+Under the 18-month agreement, the special prosecutors would drop three felony counts against Paxton as long as he pays full restitution to his victims, and completes 100 hours of community service and 15 hours of legal ethics education.

-Paxton was said nothing in the courtroom other than affirming to state District Judge Andrea Beall that his signature was on the agreement.
+Paxton said nothing in the courtroom, other than affirming to state District Judge Andrea Beall that he signed the agreement, and he avoided reporters by leaving the court through a back door.

-In a statement released after the hearing, Paxton expressed relief that the case was finally resolved and thanked his family and supporters “for sticking by my side.”
-But he was resolute about its outcome.
+Dan Cogdell, one of Paxton’s attorneys, said prosecutors would never have been able to prove their case at trial, but he conceded that it was cheaper for Paxton to accept the agreement.

+“Number one, the economics are actually in his favor for not going to trial.
+And number two, it’s a guaranteed dismissal at the end of the day,” Cogdell told reporters.

-Brian Wice, a Houston attorney who was assigned as a special prosecutor in the case, described the deal as a victory that requires Paxton to repay investors, one of whom is a former GOP lawmaker who served with Paxton in the Texas Legislature.
+Houston attorney Brian Wice, who was a special prosecutor in the case, described the deal as a victory that requires Paxton to repay investors, including Byron Cook, a former GOP lawmaker who served with Paxton in the Texas Legislature, and the estate of Joel Hochberg, a South Florida businessman who died last year.

+Wice, who previously indicated that he would consider a pre-trial deal a “slap on the wrist,” said he and fellow prosecutor Jed Silverman had since reevaluated their chance of success based on evidence and witnesses.

+“Our primary duty is to do justice, not to convict.
+So, the question isn’t whether or not who won, but was justice served?
+And I think the answer to that is unmistakably yes,” Wice said.

 Wice acknowledged the long arc of the case that shuffled between four different judges over the years, ping-ponged between courtrooms in Dallas and Houston, and at one point was slowed by the aftermath of Hurricane Harvey in 2017.